 There are more lists out there to learn, so I encourage you to do more research.

 Well, that’s it for the five steps.
-I’m confident if you follow this advice, you’re English vocabulary is sure to improve!
+I’m confident that if you follow this advice, your English vocabulary is sure to improve!